microdee/UE4-SpaceMouse/README.md

   * Remove either this or the 3DConnexion plugin (TDxUnrealEditor) according to your preference.

 ## Known nuances
-* ~~Only free-fly mode is supported and every orbitting perspective viewport in focus is forced to be free-fly while any spacemice operates on them.~~
+* ~~Only free-fly mode is supported and every orbiting perspective viewport in focus is forced to be free-fly while any spacemice operates on them.~~
   * Now multiple camera behaviors are implemented
 * Camera roll is not reset when one tries to navigate viewport with traditional methods
   * There's a mappable button now to reset roll